Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

 My limited-attention model of inflation expectations is closely related to the general information choice problem in \citet{mackowiak2020rational}.
-In contrast to their model, and the rational inattention literature more generally, agents in my model use a simplified view about the variable to forecast.\footnote{\citet{mackowiak2020rational} provide a recent overview of this literature, which was inspired by the seminal paper \citet{sims2003implications}.
-For further developments in this literature, see, among others, \citet{mackowiak2009optimal}, \citet{paciello2014exogenous}, \citet{mackowiak2018dynamic}, \citet{afrouzi2021dynamic}, and see \citet{gabaix2019behavioral} for an overview of \textit{behavioral} inattention.} This model provides the theoretical basis for the empirical model that I bring to the data.
-The reduced form of this model is related to the one in \citet{vellekoop2019inflation}.
-I complement their work by microfounding the attention parameter explicitly, by examining how attention changed over the last fifty years and by testing the underlying theoretical model.
-Additionally, I focus on the US, whereas \citet{vellekoop2019inflation} focus on Dutch households.
+In contrast to their model, and the rational inattention literature more generally, agents in my model have a perceived law of motion of inflation that can potentially differ from the actual law of motion.\footnote{\citet{mackowiak2020rational} provide a recent overview of this literature, which was inspired by the seminal paper \citet{sims2003implications}.
+For further developments in this literature, see, among others, \citet{mackowiak2009optimal}, \citet{paciello2014exogenous}, \citet{mackowiak2018dynamic}, \citet{afrouzi2021dynamic}, and see \citet{gabaix2019behavioral} for an overview of \textit{behavioral} inattention.} The reduced-form of the model that I bring to the data is close to the one in \citet{vellekoop2019inflation}.
+In contrast to their paper, I focus on how attention changed over the last fifty years and show that attention tends to be higher in times of volatile and persistent inflation.

-\citet{ball2005monetary}, \citet{adam2007optimal} and \citet{paciello2014exogenous} characterize the optimal monetary policy in a model with limited attention. \citet{gati2020monetary} also studies optimal monetary policy when agents slowly update their expectations and the updating gain is endogenous.
-In contrast to all of these papers, I introduce a lower bound on the nominal interest rate, which drastically changes the results.
-While lower attention---put differently, more anchored expectations---is welfare improving absent the ELB constraint due to the stabilizing effects on inflation, the welfare costs of the corresponding optimal inflation target outweigh these stabilization benefits when accounting for the ELB.

-\citet{wiederholt2015empirical} and \citet{gabaix2020behavioral} examine how information rigidities and inattention matter at the zero lower bound.\footnote{\citet{angeletos2018forward} study the implications of relaxing the common knowledge assumption for forward guidance and show that the effects of forward guidance are attenuated in such a setting.} In \citet{wiederholt2015empirical}, agents learn the true state of the world over time.
-As soon as they observe this state, they have full-information rational expectations.
-In my model, agents also update their expectations sluggishly over time, but updating happens endogenously.
-In \citet{gabaix2020behavioral}, the behavioral-inattention specification delivers an aggregate Philips Curve and Euler equation where expectations are rational, but are discounted compared to the full-information rational expectations case.
-Inflation expectations in my model, on the other hand, differ from FIRE and agents update their expectations slowly over time.
-I further complement these papers by studying a fully stochastic setup and focus on the implications for the optimal inflation target.